Brewers vs. Braves Player Props Betting Odds

 Contreras Stats

-- Contreras brings a two-game streak with at least one hit into this one.
-In his last five games he is hitting .381 with two doubles, a home run, a walk and four RBI.
+- Contreras has picked up at least one hit in three straight games.
+In his last five games he is batting .333 with three doubles, a walk and four RBI.

 Contreras Recent Games